Ovadia Yosef: Israeli legal system

-Yosef was opposed to bringing civil actions in the Israeli courts, because they decide outcomes by applying Israeli law, rather than Halakha.
-His opposition is consistent with the position of the Ashkenazi Haredi Rabbis, and some Religious Zionist Rabbis (e. g., Yaakov Ariel) as well.
+Yosef was opposed to bringing civil actions in the Israeli courts, because they decide outcomes by applying Israeli law, rather than halakha.
+His opposition is consistent with the position of the Ashkenazi Haredi rabbis, and some Religious Zionist rabbis (e.g., Yaakov Ariel) as well.
 On this matter, Yosef has written:

 And know that even though the legal authority vested by the government to decide cases is with the secular courts and the judges there are Jews, with all this it is clear that according to the law of our holy Torah – he who sues his friend in their courts commits a sin too great to bear, and he is as was decided by the Rambam and Shulchan Aruch, that any who sues in their courts is evil and it is as though he has been spiteful and blasphemed and raised his hand against the Torah of Moses our Rabbi.

-In matters of criminal law, however, Yosef is among the moderate Rabbinic voices who support the application of the rule dina d'malchuta dina ('the law of the land is the law'), and therefore, it is forbidden to engage in criminal conduct such as tax fraud.
+In matters of criminal law, however, Yosef is among the moderate rabbinic voices who support the application of the dina d'malkhuta dina rule (lit. 'the law of the land is the law'), and therefore, it is forbidden to engage in criminal conduct such as tax fraud.
 It is only in civil matters that he forbade going to the Israeli courts.

 In February 1999, Yosef caused a controversy by strongly criticizing the Supreme Court of Israel:

 These call themselves the Supreme Court?
 They're worthless.
 They should be put in a bottom court.
-They, for them (God) created all of the torments in the world.
-Everything that (the people of) Israel suffer from, is just for these evil people.
+They, for them [God] created all of the torments in the world.
+Everything that [the people of] Israel suffer from, is just for these evil people.
 Empty and reckless...What do they know?
 One of our children of 7–8 years knows better than they how to learn Torah.
 These are the people who have been put in the Supreme Court.
 Who chose them, who made them judges, but the Justice Minister, persecuter and enemy, he liked them, and he recommended that the President would appoint them as judges.
 What, were their elections?
-Who says that the nation wants such judges, such evil (ones)...They have no religion and no law.
-All of them have sex with Niddot.
+Who says that the nation wants such judges, such evil [ones]...They have no religion and no law.
+All of them have sex with niddot.
 All of them desecrate the Sabbath.
 These will be our judges?
 Slaves rule over us.

 Following these statements, the Movement for Quality Government in Israel petitioned the Supreme Court of Israel, demanding that Yosef be put on trial.
 The Supreme Court dismissed the application, saying that the comments were within Yosef's right to freedom of speech.
 Nevertheless, then-Supreme Court President Aharon Barak wrote in his judgement:

 The words of Rabbi Yosef are harsh.
 The content is hurtful.
 It harms the confidence of his followers in this court.
 Neither a gadol in the Torah nor a political leader [should] speak thus.
 This is not the message that a former dayan – who knows and understands the complexity of judicial work – needs to be sending to the community...